VeronicaSalm/ProfilingUsersofSocialNetworks/README.md

 This folder contains the KNN classifier (with hashtag segmentation and hand-crafted examples) used to classify the mask-related sentiment of tweets.

+## mask_classifier_data

+This folder contains the scripts, data, and final output for the mask classifier dataset.